mietzen/debloat-runner/README.md

-## This script frees up gitlab runner diskspace, leaving you with an delboated runner (with docker).
+## This script frees up GitHub runner diskspace, leaving you with an delboated runner (with docker).

 Initial:
 ```